raulanatol/utilsh/README.md

 ## List of tools

+ * 👩‍💻 code
+    * tokei: Tokei is a program that displays statistics about your code using [tokei](https://github.com/XAMPPRocky/tokei)
+    * grex: Grex is a command-line tool and library for generating regular expressions [grex](https://github.com/pemistahl/grex)

  * 🐳 docker
     * ctop: Top-like interface for container metrics (using [ctop](https://github.com/bcicen/ctop))
     * lazydocker: A simple terminal UI for both docker and docker-compose, written in Go with the gocui library. (using [lazydocker](https://github.com/jesseduffield/lazydocker))